 Always remember that investments can go down as well as up in value, so you could get back less than you put in.
 A rule of thumb is to hang on to your investments for at least five years to give them the best chance of providing the returns you want.

-We’ve compiled a list of some of the best Lifetime ISA providers in the UK.
-These are apps, platforms, websites and fund supermarkets that allow you to invest in stocks, shares, ETFs, bonds and other assets towards buying your first home or for retirement as part of the government’s Lifetime ISA scheme.
+Scroll down for a detailed review of each platform and to compare their fees.
+All platforms allow you to invest in UK and overseas stocks and shares, funds and other instruments towards buying your first home or for retirement as part of the government’s Lifetime ISA scheme.

 AJ Bell is a UK investment platform that allows you to save for big future plans, such as buying a first home or retirement, via a Lifetime ISA.
 The AJ Bell Lifetime ISA lets you choose from a wide range of shares, funds, ETFs, investment trusts, gilts and corporate bonds.
 Payments towards your Lifetime ISA cannot exceed £4,000 a year and also count towards your overall ISA allowance of £20,000.
 AJ Bell offers a regular investment service, which lets you invest as little as £25 per month into your LISA.
 Setting up a regular investment is simple, and AJ Bell will then automatically make deals on the 10th calendar day of each month (or the next working day) for you.